-Traditional marketing includes many things such as business cards, notices, announcements, handouts, business promotions on TV and radio, print advertisements in daily newspapers and magazines to publicize an occasion or products.
+Traditional marketing includes many things such as business cards, notices, announcements, handouts, business promotions on TV and radio or print advertisements in daily newspapers and magazines to publicize an occasion or products.

-Basically, this term refers to any kind of marketing execution except digital means to brand your product or logo.
+Basically, this term refers to any kind of marketing execution except digital means to brand and promote your company, products or services.

 Advantages of Traditional Marketing